MarlisaRebaum/happy-paws-pet-sitters-app/README.md

 ## Room for Improvement
 Some areas of improvement include:

-- Making the app responive.
+- Making the app responsive.
 Currently it is not responsive and is not mobile friendly.
 - Making the app more accessible.
 The color contrasts do not make the app accessible to everyone.